-66We'll denote the "band" of the multi-color coadd as 'M'.
+&lt;sup>66We'll denote the "band" of the multi-color coadd as 'M'.

-67Note that Sources are not considered when generating the Object list (given the large number of visits in each band, the false positives close to the faint end would increase the complexity of association and deblending algorithms).
+&lt;sup>67Note that Sources are not considered when generating the Object list (given the large number of visits in each band, the false positives close to the faint end would increase the complexity of association and deblending algorithms).
 It is possible for intermittent sources that are detected just above the faint detection limit of single visits to be undetected in coaddds, and thus to not have a matching Object.
 To enable easy identification of such Sources, the nearest Object associated with each Source, if any, will be recorded.

-68Depending on the exact implementation of the deblender, this stage may also attach significant metadata (eg, deblended footprints and pixel-weight maps) to each deblended Object record.
+&lt;sup>68Depending on the exact implementation of the deblender, this stage may also attach significant metadata (eg, deblended footprints and pixel-weight maps) to each deblended Object record.

-able multi-epoch data into account.
+DRAFT NOT YET APPROVED - The contents of this document are subject to configuration control and may not be changed, altered, or their provisions waived without prior approval. - DRAFT NOT YET APPROVED able multi-epoch data into account.
 Model fits will be performed using MultiFit-type algorithms.
 Rather than coadding a set of images and measuring object characteristics on the coadd, MultiFit simultaneously fits PSF-convolved models to the objects multiple observations.
 This reduces systematic errors, improves the overall S/N, and allows for fitting of time-dependent quantities degenerate with shape on the coadds (for example, the proper motion).
 The models we plan to fit will not allow for flux variability (see the next item).